nmshd/documentation/_includes/scenarios/integrate/establish-a-relationship-to-another-identity.md

 Note that the `content` property is optional and can therefore be omitted.
 In case of success, you will receive a `result` as response, which contains the [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) and in particular an associated [RelationshipChange]({% link _docs_integrate/data-model-overview.md %}#relationshipchange).
 The RelationshipChange has `"Creation"` as `type` and `"Pending"` as `status`.
 If you have specified a customized content within the `content` property of the input, it is contained within the `request.content` property of the RelationshipChange.

-Saving the `id` of the Relationship and the `id` of the associated RelationshipChange is useful if you want to return to the created Relationship later in order to retrace changes to the Relationship.
+Keeping the `id` of the Relationship and the `id` of the associated RelationshipChange in mind is useful if you want to return to the created Relationship later in order to retrace changes to the Relationship.
 {: .notice--info}

 ### Send it as an App user